 • Due to the anaerobic effect, the Tabata system burns only fat, keeping muscle tissue intact.

-• You can use a wide range of exercises, according to your goals and preferences.
+• You can use a wide range of exercises according to your goals and preferences.

-System features
+System Features

 Doing 8 such cycles in a row - one 4-minute Tabata round is not easy even for people with good physical fitness.
 Athletes rate this load as extremely difficult.
-The degree of difficulty of this load is already evidenced by the fact that the level of lactate in the blood, which serves as an indicator of fatigue, during Tabata training increases on average three times above the lactate threshold.
-This is a very exhausting, debilitating load.
+The degree of difficulty of this load is evidenced by the fact that the level of lactate in the blood, which serves as an indicator of fatigue, during Tabata training increases on average three times above the lactate threshold.
+This is a very exhausting, exhausting load.

 Selection of exercises